aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Modules_and_action_plugins/eos_validate_state_reports.md

 ## Notes

 - Enabling the cProfile feature for performance profiling may impact the plugin\'s performance, especially in production environments.
-- Hosts with \`is\_deployed\` is False are automatically skipped, and no test results are processed for these hosts.
+- Hosts with <code>is\_deployed</code> is False are automatically skipped, and no test results are processed for these hosts.

 ## See Also